 For example, you may have heard that links from some sections of a web page may carry different amounts of weight that links from other sections of a web page.
 Here’s a video of Matt Cutts telling us that links from footers on pages might not weigh as much as links from a paragraph of text in the middle of a page:

-To carry that a step further, it’s possible that a search engine might break a page down into segments or blocks, like those described in the VIPS paper, and calculate independent PageRanks for each of those blocks, as described in the white paper, Block-level Link Analysis.
+To carry that a step further, a search engine might break a page down into segments or blocks, like those described in the VIPS paper, and calculate independent PageRanks for each of those blocks, as described in the white paper, Block-level Link Analysis.

 It was also tempting to point at the Google patent on page segmentation with this post because it provided some ideas on how it might use segmentation in indexing and ranking pages.

-But I really liked the way the Microsoft patent, Classifying functions of web blocks based on linguistic features described how it might classify blocks that it found on web pages based upon features associated with those blocks, and I’m calling it one of the 10 most important SEO patents worth reading to help you understand search engine optimization better.
+But I liked the way the Microsoft patent, Classifying functions of web blocks based on linguistic features described how it might classify blocks that it found on web pages based upon features associated with those blocks, and I’m calling it one of the 10 most important SEO patents worth reading to help you understand search engine optimization better.

 The patent does provide us with an idea of how a search engine might understand the different blocks that it finds on a page, and use those when it indexes, analyzes and classifies content on that page.
-For example, a section of a page that contains every short phrases, with each word capitalized, and each phrase a link to another page on a site, that appears near the top of the page or in the sidebar to the left of the page might be the main navigation for that page.
+For example, a section of a page that contains every short phrase, with each word capitalized, and each phrase a link to another page on a site, that appears near the top of the page or in the sidebar to the left of the page might be the main navigation for that page.

 A section that contains full sentences, with punctuation, with capitalized first letters for each sentence, that appears in the center of a page might be a main content area of the page, and that content should be weighed more heavily when indexing the page, with no table or CSS tricks required.